crypt0g30rgy/crypt0g30rgy.github.io/post/AWSTakeover.md

   - first exceptional bug
 ---

+# Owning half of a government assets through AWS

 ## How we got there

 So it was on one evening, i was looking at targets at intigriti that had wide scope, `(and offered some compensation to hackers for the time invested)`.